 Types of Work Schedules

-Part Time Work Schedule: A part time work schedule is any schedule less than full time employment.
+A part-time work schedule is any schedule less than full-time employment.
 The benefit of this type of schedule is that it allows for greater flexibility to maintain other responsibilities outside of work.

-Part time work often does not include benefits offered to full time employees, and hours can be erratic and inconsistent from week to week.
-An example of a part time work schedule could be Monday - Wednesday from 7:00 AM to 11:00 AM and Saturday and Sunday 11:00 AM - 7:00 PM.
+Part-time work often does not include benefits offered to full-time employees, and hours can be erratic and inconsistent from week to week.
+An example of a part-time work schedule could be Monday through Wednesday from 7:00 AM to 11:00 AM and Saturday and Sunday 11:00 AM to 7:00 PM.

-Rotating Work Schedule: Rotating work schedules cycle employees through day, swing, and night shifts.
-This cycle helps to distribute different shifts between all employees so that no one is stuck with just the less desirable hours.
+Rotating work schedules cycle employees through day, swing, and night shifts.
+This cycle helps to distribute different shifts between all employees so that no one is stuck with the less desirable hours every shift.

-This work schedule is not as common but can be seen in many careers like the military, construction work, roadwork jobs, power plants, and hospitals.
+This work schedule is not as common but can be seen in many careers like the military, construction work, roadwork jobs, power plants, and health care.
 These shifts can cycle weekly or quarterly, depending on the type of work required.

 For many employees, the transition between the different schedules can be tricky.
 Sleep and eating patterns change and the employee may see their family and friends less because of their rotating schedule.

 This type of timetable does have some benefits.
 Employees are able to spend more time with family and friends during their normal work hours, and may be able to run errands they normally would not be able to complete.
-Hours can cycle between day shifts (7:00 AM - 3:00 PM), swing shifts (1:00 PM - 9:00 PM), and weekend, night or overnight shifts.
+Hours can cycle between day shifts (7:00 AM to 3:00 PM), swing shifts (1:00 PM to 9:00 PM), and weekend, night, or overnight shifts.